 As a matter of fact, we are already having problems paying pensions.
 Retirement age is slowly getting higher all around the world, both for men and women, and not just because people in their sixties these days are a bit better than they used to be when my grandfather was young.
 Obviously, the later they retire the longer they will produce wealth for, and the later the State will have to start paying them money for the rest of their lives.
 Since human healthspan is not going to increase much at all until we implement rejuvenation therapies, the deal boils down to this: You work for longer in an increasingly crappy health condition, and retire and start receiving your pension later than people from previous generations did.
 Now that is one pretty bad deal.

 Naturally, you can’t just keep pushing retirement age up if people’s healthspan stays the same.
 Even without rejuvenation therapies, we can still expect people to live for a little longer time in the future, because of progress in geriatrics and technology.
 Living to see your 100th birthday may become more common, but your health will still be sucky once you hit a certain threshold.
 The elderly won’t be able to support themselves for much longer than they currently can, and all we’re going to achieve this way is a longer time during which the older generation will have to be supported by the younger generation.
 The bottom line is, people may well end up consuming wealth for longer than they produce it.
-Unless we can draw money out of nowhere (which is pretty much what banks do, but let’s not go there), we have only two ways of dealing with the problem: Either we stop paying pensions, or we make people able to work regardless of their age.
-(Or we just get rid of money already and all the troubles that come with it, but again, let’s not go there.)
+Unless we can draw money out of nowhere, we have only two ways of dealing with the problem: Either we stop paying pensions, or we make people able to work regardless of their age.

 Having people still sick and crippled by ageing without paying them a pension is not an option, so we’re left with making people able to keep working.
 Now, before you complain that after having worked for 40 years you have all the right to sit down all day long and do nothing, let me remind you that in a post-rejuvenation world being 30 or being 90 makes no difference.
 You’re still healthy and energetic regardless of your age, so it’s unlikely all you’ll want to do after age 65 is twiddling your thumbs.
 (To anyone who would actually like that, I can only say they probably hate their job and should consider changing it, or they’re just lazy.
 Anyway, if the choice is between twiddling your healthy thumbs and your sick and decrepit thumbs, why not go with the former?)
 In such a scenario, it’s more likely that people will work for, say, 35 years, and then retire for maybe five years, during which they’ll receive a pension just like they do now (or they’ll live off their savings if they have enough).
 After this relatively short retiring time, they’ll get back to work and produce wealth again rather than getting money for free from the system.
 The State will have much less money to pay to people, and much more money coming in from the work of the elderly people who are back to work.